 The unprecedented effort put forth in “Face The Blank Page” by Holland-based influential rapper EllMatic is a literary masterpiece where each track plays its position towards the merciless success of this energetic full-fledged LP.
-There is a sense of subtle nihilism that is brought about through the anarchy of competing frequency ranges making headway in the assorted reverberated but gritty soundscapes.
-The throwback nature of the musicianship is 90’s routed paying respects to the art-form itself with an authentic hip hop sound..
+The throwback nature of the musicianship is 90’s routed paying respects to the art-form itself with an authentic hip hop sound.

-Thanks for taking time out with this and congrats on the new album “Face The Blank Page”.
-Really dope project!
-How long have you been emceeing?
+Thanks for taking time out with this and congrats on the new album..how long have you been emceeing?

 Who else would you say influenced your style?

 My style is influenced by everything I see, feel and hear around me in daily life.
 So my style is changing constantly and that’s also how I live my life.
 But I know you want to hear a different kind of answer than that so let me put down some names that influenced me in the beginning.

 Organized Konfusion, Lords of the Underground, Bush Babees, Pete Rock & CL Smooth, Nas, Souls of Mischief, Hieroglyphics, Flava Unit, DITC, Raekwon, Leaders of the New School, Jamalski, Poor Righteous Teachers, Eminem, Tha Alkaholiks, Outkast, ODB, Redman, Black Sheep, Fu-Schnickens, The Fugees..

 Favorite track on the project?
 We liked all the tracks from the new joint..

 There’s only one track that comes to mind and that’s my favorite song called “Ride Along” on the “Face the Blank Page” album.
 The whole feeling you get when you hear this track is what I’m about, that’s just me..

 Your beats are dope as fuck how do you pick them?
 Whats your process like?